peter279k/nttu-dorm/README.md

 - add unsubscribe button (in the newsletter)
 - send mail via SwiftMailer (API or PHP library)
 - access DB to add the user record via Eloquent (ORM)
-- design the newsletter template
+- design the newsletter template and send newsletter (not yet...)